Counsellor and Psychotherapy Intern

 What I bring to a therapy session is also personal.
 I practise non-judgment, openness, warmth and respect with my clients.
 I believe that real healing begins when the client is able to sit with her or his own feelings.
 My role in the therapeutic relationship is to foster and facilitate such growth.
 I am there to support, reflect, question and enable a shift in awareness and consciousness such that the client is able to recognise unhelpful thoughts and behaviours, many of which are unconscious and which originate in early patterns of learning, so that they can make positive changes in their own life.

-My areas of particular therapeutic interest include: anxiety and depression, gender and sexuality issues, relationship issues, eating difficulties, body image issues and dysmorphia.
-I work primarily in the area of ISTDP.
-I also volunteer as a Lifeline counsellor.
+My areas of particular therapeutic interest include anxiety and depression, gender and sexuality, relationship and body image issues.
+I work primarily using an approach based on ISTDP

 To book an appointment with me, or to discuss any questions you may have, contact me on